sampetchey/visit-richmond-hill/README.md

 ## Colour Scheme and Design

 A simple green/turquoise and white colour scheme was chosen to compliment the theme of nature and landscape.
 The contrast of dark green and white provides contrast where necessary, such as making text readable.
-A single colour theme also prevented colour clashes with images, ensuring they are not distracted from.
-A gradient background color on each section was used to divide sections without them becoming blocky, whilst enhancing the foreground images.
+A single green colour theme also prevented colour clashes with images, ensuring they are not distracted from.
+A gradient background color on each section was used to divide sections without becoming blocky, whilst enhancing the foreground images.
 The gradient also provides a helpful downward projection.

 ## Features to Implement in future